-Prior to joining Ohio State, Bill was vice president of institutional relations and development at University Hospitals Health System in Cleveland, Ohio.
+Before founding Health Giving, Bill served as senior associate vice president of development at The Ohio State University.
+As the chief development officer for the University’s Wexner Medical Center and seven health science colleges, he oversaw fundraising activities for all aspects of one of the most comprehensive university health science complexes in the nation.
+Prior to joining Ohio State, he was vice president of institutional relations and development at University Hospitals Health System in Cleveland, Ohio.
 In this role, he was also the principal campaign manager for the $1 billion Discover the Difference: The Campaign for University Hospitals, the capital campaign in support of the most comprehensive expansion in the health system’s history.
+He also previously had a successful career at The Cleveland Clinic Foundation, rising to senior director of development for the Cleveland Clinic Heart Center.

 Ralph provides counsel to Health Giving as an adjunct consultant.
 He brings substantial executive experience as a healthcare fundraising leader.
 He recently retired as executive director of the Adena Health Foundation after serving 15 years in the leadership role.
 He led many successful capital project campaigns and major gift fundraising efforts for Adena including the successful capital campaign to build the PACCAR Medical Education Center at Adena Health.